 Repair the World is an 11-month fellowship in which fellows (age 21-26) work with 1 to 3 non-profits addressing issues in hunger or education, and serve as a capacity builder through volunteering and recruiting the Jewish community and others to volunteer as well.
 Fellows receive training in a variety of skills including group facilitation, data analysis, public speaking and community engagement while learning about Jewish approaches to social justice.
 Fellowships are available in Detroit, Miami, New York, Philadelphia or Pittsburgh and include housing, health insurance and a stipend of $600 a month.
 Priority deadline in January.
-After the deadline applications will be reviewed on a rolling basis according to spaces remaining in the Fellowship.
+After the Second priority deadline applications will be reviewed on a rolling basis according to spaces remaining in the Fellowship.